Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Frase AI Writer for generating draft content within the brief framework

-- Topic scores that refresh in real time as you write
+- Topic scores that update in real time as you write

 - Answer Engine for featured snippet optimization